-The loss after income tax amounted to (\$99,674) (2010: \$4,704).
-Total assets of the Company amounted to \$55,326,915 (2010: \$84,895,672).
-Nexus Portfolio Linked Floating Rate Note Series (NXBHC) matured and was fully repaid on 14 December 2010.
+The profit after income tax amounted to \$26 (2011: loss \$99,674).
+Total assets of the Company amounted to \$67,074,252 (2011: \$55,326,915).

 Apart from the above, there has not arisen in the interval between the end of the financial year and the date of this report any item, transaction or event of a material and unusual nature likely, in the opinion of the directors of the Company, to affect significantly the operations of the Company, the results of those operations, or the state of affairs of the Company in future financial years.